A Summer Science Intern Program Designed to

 work in oceanography, biology, or marine and/or environmental science.

 What is offered

-Students may receive four hours of credit through the University of Maryland Eastern Shore, or with approval, through their own home institution.
+Students may receive four hours of academic credit through the University of Maryland Eastern Shore, or with approval, through their own home institution.
 Housing will be provided.
-Participating students will have their tuition covered and will receive a stipend, room and board, and a travel allowance, depending on availability of funding.
+Participating students will have their tuition covered and will receive a stipend, room and board, and a travel allowance.

 What PEP Can Do for Students

 PEP students study, conduct research, and receive training in their areas of interest, working in labs with leading researchers in marine and environmental sciences.
 PEP provides a first-hand introduction to emerging issues and real-world training in the research skills students need to advance in science, either as graduate students or bachelors-level working scientists.
 The PEP experience is intended to provide students with an entry into the Woods Hole science community, one of the most vibrant marine and environmental research communities in the world.